joshed-io/reveal-hugo/README.md

 ![screenshot of reveal-hugo](https://github.com/dzello/reveal-hugo/blob/master/images/screenshot.png?raw=true)

+⚠️ The latest version of this theme requires hugo version >= v0.93.0.
+If you need compatibility with an earlier version, try a previous release.

 ## Example

 Using reveal-hugo, presentations with multiple slides can be created with just one markdown file, like so: